-God speaks again, and the beginning of ch 40 is almost a mirror of ch 38.
-There’s a cycle here, a repeat.
+God speaks again, and the beginning of chapter forty is almost a mirror chapter thirty-eight.
+There is a cycle here, a repetition.

-If the first portion of God’s entry into the debate shows us the reality of who He is and who we are – How much more this second entry!
+If the first portion of God’s answer shows us the reality of who He is and who we are – How much deeper and further does this second portion!

-God has put within creation itself humble lessons.
+And more.
+God has put within creation itself great lessons of humility.

-Job’s first response is found in ch 40 (his second one we will read tomorrow).
-These are words to take into our hearts.
+And Job’s first response are words to take into our hearts.

-May the Lord teach us all of this humility, this right perspective.
-Of our place in this creation.
-And of the wondrousness of this creation!
+May the Lord teach us all this humility, this right perspective.
+Of what our place is in creation.